olga-demidko/documentation/docs/guide/pipeline-integration/sso/okta-sso.md

   ![okta-settings](media/okta/auth-okta.png ':size=45%')

-After Okta SSO is set up, an email is sent to all the users in your organization informing them to confirm their accounts and link their Okta profiles to NexPloit profiles.
+After Okta SSO is set up, an email is sent to all the users in your organization informing them to confirm their accounts and link their Okta profiles to Nexploit profiles.

 ## Using Okta SSO
 The SSO option becomes available once Okta SSO is configured for the organization.
-To log in to NexPloit using Okta SSO, follow these steps:
+To log in to Nexploit using Okta SSO, follow these steps:
 1. On the login page, click **Single Sign On (SSO)**.

   ![sso-button](media/okta/sso-button.png ':size=45%')

-2. Enter your NexPloit organization name and click **Continue**.
+2. Enter your Nexploit organization name and click **Continue**.

   ![sso-organization](media/okta/sso-organization.png ':size=45%')